lwjohnst86/tagDiabetes/doc/manuscript.md

 and beta-cell function measures, the differences in the QIC values were less than 10 between many of the models, suggesting similar fit.
 As such, we selected the model that had the fewest covariates and that had similar fit between the outcome measures.
-In particular for NEFA, it is used substantially as a source of fatty acids in hepatic TAG production [@Barrows2006a] and may be a strong confounder.
+Total NEFA was included as a confounder because it is used substantially as a source of fatty acids in hepatic TAG production [@Barrows2006a].

 No imputation was conducted on missing values.
 Prevalent cases of diabetes at baseline and incident cases at follow-up were excluded from the GEE analysis.